mjdrushton/potential-pro-fit/docs/runners.rst

 .. note::
 	The SGE runner uses SSH to communicate with the PBS head-node.
 In order to run correctly ``pprofit`` must be able to log into the remote-host and invoke the ``qsub`` command without requiring a password.
 This can be achieved by setting-up key based login as described in :ref:`ssh-keybased-login`.
+Or through the ``ssh-config`` option.

 Required Fields
 ---------------